 This is wrong and, in our opinion, completely illegal under Florida Statute 720.305, but this is the present protocol.
-As we reported in our December 16, 2020 synopsis and commentary entitled Can’t Touch This, Marion even usurped the Board’s responsibility when she took disciplinary matters into her own hands to the detriment of the victims’ rights, which was thoroughly improper.
+As we reported in our December 16, 2020 synopsis and commentary entitled Can’t Touch This, then-president Marion even usurped the Board’s responsibility when she took disciplinary matters into her own hands to the detriment of the victims’ rights, which was thoroughly improper.

 The responsibilities of the president are strictly limited and specifically spelled out: preside over BOD meetings, sign documents and promissory notes, see that Board orders and resolutions are carried out [HOA By-Laws, Section VIII, Subsection G, Number 1, page 3-10].
 Any other additional things that the president is doing are actually unauthorized.
 This concentration of power needs to end.

 An item should be added to the Agenda to address all of these matters in their entirety.